Oglethorpe University offers two degrees in the Adult Degree Program

 Bachelor of Business Administration

-Within these degrees there are seven majors to choose from:
+Within these degrees there are five majors to choose from:

 The program in business administration is also designed to give graduates a solid foundation in the concepts and analysis of business functional areas that will be needed for graduate study.
 Many graduates of this program go on to receive a Master of Business Administration degree or a master’s degree in a specific business area.

 In addition to preparing students for business careers and graduate school, the program in business administration is valuable preparation for other careers.
 Students learn administrative skills and methods of inquiry that are applicable in governmental and non-profit organizations.

 Since much legal practice involves businesses and a knowledge of business terminology and institutions, this major is an excellent background for the study and practice of law.
 The resulting degree is the bachelor of business administration.